ethpwn/ethpwn/docs/docs/ethdbg/commands/weitoeth.md

-Utility function to convert wei int ETH.
+Utility function to convert wei into ETH.

 Syntax: `weitoeth <value>`